decentralized-identity/sidetree/docs/protocol.md

 It returns the DID Document identified by a specific (possibly historical) version.
 The implementation of Resolve(did) operation is then simply Lookup(Last(did)).

-# Sidetree Compute Node
+# Sidetree Node

-This section focuses on the implementation details of a Sidetree compute node (SCN).
-We structure the SCN’s implementation with three modular components (with their high-level functionality discussed below: (1) Rooter, (2) Cache-builder, and (3) Resolver.
-Together they implement the Sidetree Entity protocol with the APIs discussed in the prior section.
+This section focuses on the implementation details of a Sidetree node.
+We structure the implementation with three modular components (with their high-level functionality discussed below: (1) Rooter, (2) Cache-builder, and (3) Resolver.
+Together they implement the Sidetree protocol with the APIs discussed in the prior section.

 ## Rooter

-A rooter is a process run by a SCN that handles Create, Update, and Delete operations and anchors them on a blockchain.
+The rooter handles Create, Update, and Delete operations and anchors them on a blockchain.
 The pseudo code below assumes that it can interface with IPFS (via put operation) and a blockchain (via post operation).
-The pseudocode currently doesn’t track responses to CUD operations.
-We need to specify a global state of a SCN and then have each component manipulate that state.
+The pseudocode currently doesn’t track responses to CRUD operations.

 ``` javascript
 while(true){